theQuery/Coinflip-GUI/README.md

 # Coinflip GUI
-This application lets you automatically repeatedly coinflip every 3.3 seconds with a custom bet amount and currency type.
+This application lets you automatically coinflip every 3.3 seconds with a custom bet amount and currency type.

 <br />